Improving parenting, improving practice Helping parents struggling to care for their children

-- We edit the film to highlight what's gone well.
+- We edited the film to highlight what's gone well.

-- We watch the film with the parents.
+- We watched the film with the parents.

-- We highlight the positive things the parents have done, helping to build their confidence in their parenting.
+- We highlighted the positive things the parents have done, helping to build their confidence in their parenting.

-- We help parents to find ways they could do things even better.
+- We helped parents to find ways they could do things even better.

-Visits normally take place over 8 weeks and at the end, we give the family a film to keep which shows how their relationship with their child has improved.
-We'll also discuss how they can keep on track in the future.
+Visits normally took place over 8 weeks and at the end, we gave the family a film to keep which shows how their relationship with their child had improved.
+We'd also discuss how they can keep on track in the future.

 Video Interaction Guidance was developed in the Netherlands in the 1980s by Harrie Biemans and colleagues.
 It was adapted and brought to the UK by Hilary Kennedy at Dundee University.